 3. Roller Sets

 What's your favorite method of stretching your hair?
-Share with me in a comment below!
+Share with us in a comment below!

 MORE TIPS FOR YOUR NATURAL HAIR